 - Graduate Degrees: The M.S. and Ph.D. in computer science offer the opportunity for original research in computing.
 Graduate degrees may lead to a development or management role in industry or a university professor career.

 - Certificates in Computer Science: Computer science certificates focus on a particular topic, technology or vendor.
 They may be completed in a few weeks or less and are designed to be mid-career continuing education credentials.

 The online technology degrees are self-paced and accessible from any Internet-connected computer, making it ideal for working professionals looking to upgrade their education or change careers.
-Find out what can you do with a degree in computer science.

 What to Expect in a Computer Science Program

 The computer science curriculum covers math and technology topics relevant to the development of computer systems and software applications.
 Course topics include:

 - Software development: object-oriented data structures and algorithms

 - Graphics and visualization, including user interface design

 - Computer systems and networks: distributed systems, operating systems design, local and wide area networks, system security